 Coronavirus: stay updated with trusted information

 In line with the Government’s decision to move to the delay stage, we are holding regular Coronavirus meetings and working with the Police, Stevenage Citizens Advice Bureau and partners on this issue.
 As part of our plans, we are regularly reviewing our contingency plans whilst our services continue to operate as normal.
-Our resilience and delivery continues and our Independent Living service to support residents requiring support is still available.
-Our Customer Service Centre walk-in service is closed but our phone lines are open for business.
+Our resilience and delivery continues and our Customer Service Centre remains open for business via telephone and online.
+Our Independent Living service continues to support residents requiring our help.
 We will let you know if and when this changes.

 Residents and Stevenage Borough Council employees receive regular communications and social media posts reminding everyone to continue washing hands with soap and warm water or anti-bacterial gel to keep all germs at bay.
 It is important our employees and local community stay well and feel protected during this challenging time.
 To support the governments focus on health and well-being at this time, working from home arrangements and social distancing will help to delay and mitigate the spread of the virus.